-Valhi 50.0%

-NL 30.4%

-Contran Less than 1%
+Valhi NLContran 50.0% 30.4% Less than 1%

-Ms. Simmons and Ms. Connelly directly hold, or are related to the following person or entity that directly holds, the following percentages of the outstanding shares of Valhi common stock (a):
+Ms. Simmons and Ms. Connelly directly hold, or are related to the following person or enholds, the following percentages of the outstanding shares of Valhi common stock (a): tity that directly

-VHC 92.6% Serena Simmons Connelly Less than 1%
+VHC 92.6% Less than 1%